Marylanders are still calling about stalled unemployment benefits. And no one is answering the phone.

 After waiting on hold for a claims agent, applicants say, they end up with an automated message: “We cannot help you at this time.”
 Then, the call drops.

-“There’s no way to get ahold of them,” said Stephanie Karsten, a resident of the District who worked at a federal consulting firm in Silver Spring before being laid off this summer.
+“There’s no way to get ahold of them,” said Stephanie Karsten, who worked at a federal consulting firm in Silver Spring before being laid off this summer.

 Cindy Daignault, a visual artist in Baltimore County who has not received benefits since June, said no one answers her calls to explain why she is no longer receiving money.

 “I’ve called twice a day, every single day and have never gotten through the number,” she said.
-“I continue to call and call … I have tried everything.”
+“I continue to call and call. . . .
+I have tried everything.”

 The state Senate Finance Committee and House Economic Matters Committee will hold a joint hearing on Thursday to question officials about the unemployment system.